coco-moloko/vanilla-js-projects/README.md

 theList.appendChild(newItem);
 ```

-Then try clicking on the sixth <li> and notice the difference.
+Then try clicking on the sixth LI and notice the difference.
 It gets console.logged!
 This is event delegation in a nutshell, and you should use it wherever you can.
 This is also a great transition for the next section where we will learn about AJAX.
 Making HTTP requests in the context of a web page will often result in adding new elements dynamically.
 Setting up event delegation will enable us to listen to clicks on those new elements without having to manually attach event handlers to each one of them :)

 ### Making HTTP requests
 TODO